logicuniverse/manifesto/README.md

 By ensuring **Dimensional Orthogonality** (isolating X, Y, and Z axes) and **Scale Invariance** (applying the same signature from gates to clusters), we realize that the decoupling problem was never about better "interfaces"—it was about the lack of a geometric foundation.

 LogicUniverse does not seek to "solve" these ancient programming dilemmas; it seeks to **eliminate them through geometry**.
-By re-aligning digital reality with its inherent **tri-axial nature**, we realize that the complexity we once fought was merely a **shadow cast by a one-dimensional cage**.
+By re-aligning logical reality with its inherent **tri-axial nature**, we realize that the complexity we once fought was merely a **shadow cast by a one-dimensional cage**.
 Logic was always meant to be this beautiful.

 ---